-In addition to masterclasses, the Williamsburg Symphony also conducts instrumental coaching.
+In addition to masterclasses, The Williamsburg Symphony offers instrumental coaching.
 We believe that our professional musicians should be an inspiration to young musicians.
-The WSO arranges for its musicians to meet with small groups of students in school orchestra and band programs to work on technique and mastery of the instrument.
+The WSO arranges for musicians to meet with small groups of students in school orchestra and band programs to work on technique and mastery of the instrument.
 These classes are free of charge, with 25 classes offered in area schools each season (Grades 5-12).

 View our most recent masterclasses below.

 The Williamsburg Youth Orchestras, established in 1995 by local musicians and parents, gives area students the opportunity to play in a full orchestra.
 Thanks to support from arts commissions as well as private and corporate donations, WYO has expanded to include a string orchestra, a chamber music program and a Side-by-Side concert with the Symphony.
 The first Side-by-Side was presented in May 2013; the second took place on April 26, 2015, at 4 p.m., at the Ferguson Center in Newport News.

 The WYO Symphony Orchestra remains the only full orchestral experience available to school-age musicians in the Williamsburg area.
 The WYO String Orchestras build ensemble musicianship and playing skills.
 These groups perform a minimum of three concerts together each season.

 To learn more about the WYO, visit www.wyomusic.org.

 Executive Director: Tanya Song